 This man is disabled and has been so thoroughly traumatized by decades of this kind of "assistance" that it's shocking in the extreme.
 I've never seen a worse case in all of my years of doing this work.

 Predictably, he was sent back to the very same shelter from which these costly cycles originate.
 That facility has been paid for years to "shelter" him and someone there is paid to "case manage" him.

 What I think is that he has learned how to cope with his homeless situation by using the system itself to get out of the shelter and into the hospital, a rehab or the jail, all of which he seems to prefer to the shelter.
 Disability is not stupidity.
 He is a very intelligent man.

 Probation officers work hard to help in situations like this.
-In my strong opinion, it is the homeless housing authorities and many of the inpatient rehabs that warrant exposure and censure in cases like this one.
+In my strong opinion, it is homeless housing authorities and some of the inpatient rehabs that warrant exposure and censure in cases like this one.

 Chronic homelessness is profitable.
 Homelessness is a multi billion dollar business every single year in our country.
 I see little will to end it.
 Recycling people like this man serves to maintain it.